- About Archives

 To learn more about reviewing a professional resource or to suggest a review of a resource, contact: ROSE BUCHANAN and STEPHANIE LUKE, Reviews Editors, ReviewsEditor@archivists.org.

 SAA’s robust book publishing program has brought a rich variety of content to readers since the 1970s.
-The Publications Board encourages all writers to add to the catalog by considering the core beliefs and strategic priorities of SAA, the needs of the archival profession, current titles in progress, and the potential market for such works.
+The Publications Board encourages all writers to add to the catalog by considering the core beliefs and strategic priorities of SAA, the needs of the archives profession, current titles in progress, and the potential market for such works.
 We welcome informal conversations with and preliminary proposals from members who believe that SAA should undertake a particular publication project.
 The 175+ titles published by SAA since 2000 include original research, advanced texts, fundamentals, manuals, readers, thought pieces, and classics.
-Popular collections include the Archival Fundamentals Series III, the new Archival Futures series co-published with ALA, and the twenty-three modules that comprise Trends in Archives Practice.
+Popular collections include the Archival Fundamentals Series III, the Archival Futures series co-published with ALA, and the twenty-six modules that comprise Trends in Archives Practice.
 The latest releases cover an assortment of topics—why not yours!

 For more information, contact: STACIE WILLIAMS, Publications Editor, PublicationsEditor@archivists.org.